Safest Teeth Whiteners

 If you have tooth decay that extends into the nerve of the tooth, a root canal and dental crown may be necessary.

-The seal between the filling and tooth can break down, especially if you eat many acidic or sugary foods.
+The seal between the filling and the tooth can break down, especially if you eat many acidic or sugary foods.

 If this seal breaks, decay-causing bacteria and food particles can accumulate underneath the filling.
 This can result in tooth decay and may cause the existing filling to fall out.